Last Updated on May 29, 2022 by Shaun Snapp

 Text Introduction (Skip if You Watched the Video)

 *This article was written originally in March of 2017.
-However, it was updated and is current as of September 2019.
+However, it was updated and is current as of May 2022 to reflect current items.

 Our References for This Article